BoostyLabs/ultimatedivision/README.md

 ## Config

-The application depends on config values that are located in the config file. (examples of configs are in the folder - configsexamples)
+The application depends on config values that are located in the config file.
+The easiest way is to request an archive with ready-made configs and slightly replace the values for yourself.
+Another option is to fill in an empty config frame and write your own values from scratch.
+Examples of configs are in the folder - `configsexamples`.

-These actions will create a config file.
+These actions will create a config files:
 ```
 go run cmd/ultimatedivision/main.go setup
 go run cmd/currencysigner/main.go setup